belwalaashish26/MYpersonalProjects/Lambdas/Bulk upload Lambda/Bulk upload to DDB details.md

 logs:PutLogEvents

-🔁 Return Format
+Return Format

-The response includes success & failure counts:
+The response includes counts for successful and failed rows:

-{
-  "inserted": 125,
-  "failed": 3
+{ "inserted": 125, "failed": 3 }
-}

-🧪 Testing Strategy
+Testing Strategy

-✔️ Use Test Mode for local validation
+Use Test Mode for local validation

-✔️ Upload sample CSVs to S3 buckets
+Upload sample CSVs to an S3 bucket

-✔️ Validate DynamoDB writes
+Validate DynamoDB writes

-✔️ Monitor CloudWatch logs for skipped rows
+Monitor CloudWatch logs for skipped rows

-💡 Notes
+Notes

-No schema enforcement besides emp_id.
+No schema enforcement besides emp_id

-All CSV columns are dynamically mapped.
+All CSV columns are dynamically mapped

-Batch writer optimizes write throughput but does not retry per item.
+Batch writer optimizes throughput but does not retry individual items